Developable Quad Meshes and Contact Element Nets: Discussion

-The property of the Gauss image being curve-like is a very sensitive indicator of developability.
-In contrast to this, visualizing the numerical values of Gauss curvature is not suitable to properly identify developable surfaces, because the numerical errors inherent in the approximate computation of Gauss curvature is bigger than the value of Gauss curvature itself.
-This was confirmed in experiments on fair quad meshes sampled from mathematically correct developables, using the {\it jet fit} method of \cite{cazals03} as provided by {\it libigl} \cite{libigl}.
-For this reason we validate developablity via the Gauss image throughout this paper.
+\paragraph{Visualization of Gauss Curvature} The property of the Gauss image being curve-like is a very sensitive indicator of developability.
+In contrast to this, visualizing the numerical values of Gauss curvature is not suitable for properly identifying developable surfaces, because the numerical errors inherent in the approximate computation of Gauss curvature are bigger than the value of Gauss curvature itself.
+This was confirmed in experiments on fair quad meshes sampled from mathematically correct developables, using the {\it jet fit} method of \cite{cazals03}.
+For this reason, we validate developability via the Gauss image throughout this paper.